Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 Plan for identity and access management (IAM) from the start

-Handling the identity components of a Microsoft 365 tenant-to-tenant migration is arguably one of the trickiest aspects you’ll encounter.
+Handling identity and authentication in a Microsoft 365 cross-tenant migration can be complex—especially when managing user objects, security groups, and organization relationships.
 Every project is different, and there are several courses of action to choose from.

 Some of the things people place in the identity category include user and service accounts, Microsoft Entra ID guest users, application registrations, domains, third-party identity management solutions, contacts, and distribution lists.